Inf2-FDS/FDS-CW1-2223/README.md

 ### Instructions

-Full instructions for the coursework are in the python notebook in this folder.
+Full instructions for the coursework are in the Python notebook in this folder.

 For submission instructions, see the Assessment section of the FDS